-Women looking for work during the coronavirus pandemic have told how a training programme has helped them secure new careers in the construction industry.
-Fifteen women have been trained by CCCT, undertaking work placements this month as part of the programme run by Women into Construction, in partnership with Henry Construction and The Guinness Partnership.
+Women looking for work during the coronavirus pandemic have said how a training programme has helped them secure new careers in the construction industry.
+Fifteen women have been trained by CCCT and are undertaking work placements this month as part of the programme run by Women into Construction, in partnership with Henry Construction and The Guinness Partnership.

 According to Women into Construction, just 13 per cent of workers in the construction industry are women and less than one per cent of those are working in the trades – such as bricklaying, electrical work, carpentry, plumbing, surveying, roofing and plastering.